-Djokovic could face future bans if deported from Australia
+Court documents show Djokovic had COVID-19 last month

 “There’s been a circumstance that relates to a couple of players, Novak particularly . . . in a situation that is very difficult,” Tiley said in the video.
 “We’re a player-first event.
 We’re working closely with Novak and his team, and others and their team, that are in this situation.”

-The 34-year-old Djokovic, who shares the men’s record of 20 Grand Slam singles titles with Roger Federer and Rafael Nadal, is one of two players put into detention in a hotel in Melbourne that also houses refugees and asylum seekers.
+The 34-year-old Djokovic was one of two players put into detention in a hotel in Melbourne that also houses refugees and asylum seekers.
 A third person, reported to be an official, left the country voluntarily after border force investigations.

-The other player was identified on Friday by the Czech Republic embassy in Canberra as 38-year-old doubles player Renata Voráčová.
+The other player was 38-year-old doubles player Renata Voráčová, who had already been in Australia for a week before an investigation by the border officials.
+She told media from the Czech Republic she’d been confined to a room and there was a guard in the corridor.

-Djokovic reached out to the world for the first time in three days later Friday night, posted on social media to mark the Orthodox Christmas and thank his supporters.
+Djokovic reached out to the world for the first time in three days on Friday night, posting on social media to mark the Orthodox Christmas and thank his supporters.
 There’s been large-scale rallies in Belgrade and small groups of supporters have gathered daily outside his detention hotel.

 “Thank you to the people around the world for your continuous support,” Djokovic posted on Instagram.
 “I can feel it and it is greatly appreciated.”

-After months of speculation he’d miss the tournament because of his stance on vaccination, Djokovic announced on Tuesday via social media that he’d received a medical exemption from the Victorian state government, backed by tennis organizers.
+Djokovic, after months of speculation he’d miss the tournament because of his stance on vaccination, announced on Tuesday via social media that he’d received a medical exemption to play in the tournament.

-But he was barred from entering Australia late Wednesday when federal border authorities at the Melbourne airport rejected his exemption to Australia’s strict COVID-19 vaccination requirements.
+Prime Minister Morrison said that may have raised the attention of border officials.

-Tiley said in the video to staff that he couldn’t speak publicly because of the ongoing legal matter, but defended his organization.
+Tiley said in his video to Australian Open staff that he couldn’t speak publicly because of the ongoing legal matter but defended his organization.

 “There’s a lot of finger pointing going on and a lot of blaming going on,” he said in the video, “but I can assure you our team has done an unbelievable job and have done everything they possibly could according to all the instructions that they have been provided.”